UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 The `name` is the name of this stripboard.
 For example, it could be "First Draft" or "Revised White 6/20/22".

 Each stripboard object can contain multiple distinct `boards` inside of them.
 The most common examples of this are a stripboard and a boneyard.
 Both are unique boards and should contain unique values.
-Some scheduling software may also allow for additional boards representing different units, etc. Using an array to store multiple boards should provide enough flexibility to cover many types of platforms.
-Each of these boards are represented by [board objects](#board-objects).
+Some scheduling software may also allow for additional boards representing different units, etc. Each of these boards are represented by [board objects](#board-objects).

 ### **Board Objects**